jingxiangmo/website/src/content/posts/interests.md

 ![](https://cln.sh/QN4c1rR0/download)

 Many jobs are not suitable for humans and should not be done by humans.
-The International Labour Organization (ILO) estimates that [2.3 million people die from work accidents or diseases every year]( https://www.ilo.org/moscow/areas-of-work/occupational-safety-and-health/WCMS_249278/lang--en/index.htm#:~:text=The%20ILO%20estimates%20that%20some,6000%20deaths%20every%20single%20day.).That’s over 6000 deaths every day!
+The International Labour Organization (ILO) estimates that [2.3 million people die from work accidents or diseases every year]( https://www.ilo.org/moscow/areas-of-work/occupational-safety-and-health/WCMS_249278/lang--en/index.htm#:~:text=The%20ILO%20estimates%20that%20some,6000%20deaths%20every%20single%20day.).
+That’s over 6000 deaths every day!

-There are many high fatalities in industries such as logging, fishing, mining, deep sea diving, and manufacturing that are preventable with the help of robotics.
+There are many fatalities in high risk industries such as logging, fishing, mining, deep sea diving, and manufacturing that are preventable with the help of robotics.
 Though there’s a lot of hype for fully autonomous robots, I believe this problem should be solved by human-controlled methods like [telerobots](https://en.wikipedia.org/wiki/Telerobotics).
-In 10 years, I want to help create a world where people look back and say: “wow, those jobs were done by people!”
+I want to help create a world where people look back and say: “wow, those jobs were done by people!”

 I believe robots will soon become more and more like our companions that help us “get things done” in the physical world like software in the virtual world today.
 I’m particularly interested in [modular robots](https://en.wikipedia.org/wiki/Self-reconfiguring_modular_robot), [soft robots](https://en.wikipedia.org/wiki/Soft_robotics), and general autonomous robots that would allow physical manipulation of our world at scale.